realworldocaml/book/en/concurrent-programming-with-async.md

 The value in `contents` isn't yet determined in part because there's nothing running that could do the necessary I/O.  When using Async, processing of I/O and other events is handled by the Async scheduler.
-When writing a stand-along program, you need to start the scheduler explicitly, but utop knows about Async, and can start the scheduler automatically.
+When writing a stand-alone program, you need to start the scheduler explicitly, but utop knows about Async, and can start the scheduler automatically.
 More than that, utop knows about deferred values, and when you type in an expression of type `Deferred.t`, it will make sure